 - a.
-Program and course evaluation activities will be coordinated by the Academic Affairs Office.
-An evaluation schedule that complies with, or exceeds, the requirements of Chapter 335 regulations will be established. - b.
-Academic Affairs will periodically review course design procedures to ensure their continued effectiveness. - c.
-The program and academic course audit procedures will be evaluated and revised as needed to ensure their effectiveness to the process of program and course renewal. - d.
-Internal and external benchmarks will be used to assess program and course effectiveness. - e.
+Under the leadership of the Academic Deans, the program and academic course audit procedures will be evaluated and revised as needed to ensure their effectiveness to the process of program and course renewal.
+An evaluation schedule will be developed that complies with, or exceeds, the requirements of Chapter 335 regulations - b.
+The Academic Affairs Master Plan will identify procedures to improve assessment methodologies at both the course and program level.

+- Recommended changes to the audit process will be implemented in 2005-06.
+The process will be reassessed in the 2006-07 year. - b.
 The following steps will be undertaken to continue to strengthen the role of Advisory Committees to ensure that: - 1.
 Department Heads receive training in the effective use of Advisory Committees for program renewal. - 2.
 Membership and terms of current committees are reviewed and adjusted as necessary. - 3.
 A systematic process for encouraging feedback from committees is maintained. - 4.
-Use of Advisory Committee feedback to improve the program is documented.
+Use of Advisory Committee feedback to improve the program is documented. - c.
+The College will provide a status report to the Middle States Association on April 1, 2006 on strategies that have been implemented to improve student learning.